manuelbl/JavaDoesUSB/java-does-usb/jextract/README.md

 ## General limitations

-- Binaries of *jextract* can be downloaded from https://jdk.java.net/jextract/.
-Only x64 binaries are available.
-It is unclear if the x64 jextract run on macOS with Apple Silicon (ARM64) using the Rosetta emulator produces valid bindings.
-So far, not problems have been detected.
+- Binaries of *jextract* can be downloaded from https://jdk.java.net/jextract/. x64 binaries are available but no ARM64.
+According to the mailing list, cross-compiling is not possible, i.e. ARM64 binaries are needed on macOS with Apple Silicon.
+But so far, the x64 binaries have worked without problems.

+- `typedef` and `struct`:

+  1. If only the `typedef` is included (`--include-typedef`), an empty Java class is generated.
+  2. If both *typedef* and the `struct` it refers to are included, the `typedef` class inherits from the `struct` class, which contains all the `struct` members.
+  3. If the `typedef` refers to an unnamed `struct`, the generated class contains all the `struct` members.

+  Case 1 looks like a bug.

 ## Linux